Ecoblockchain/generative-txt/README.md

 # Architecture // Design

-I'm trying to compile myself a list of interesting generative/parametric/computer aided design and architecture resources
+I'm trying to compile myself a list of interesting generative/parametric/computer aided design and architecture resources.

 I'll be happy to receive pull requests.
 I might sort this better when I have had the chance to look through it.